ARMummert/Blog-Project/README.md

 A React / NextJS blog project for foodies.

 ## Features
-- Gardening tips
+- An about section highlighting the author
-- Delicious recipes
+- A Sanity CMS blog for gardening tips, take out reviews, and recipes
-- Honest takeout reviews
+- A contanct form using EmailJS

 ## Installation
 1. Clone the repository: